elmiko/okd-camgi/README.md

 1. Run `okd-camgi --webbrowser $MUST_GATHER_PATH`

 Your web browser should now show a page with a summary of the must-gather and some interactive navigation buttons.
-If not, open it to `http://localhost:8080`.
+If your browser does not open, you will see the URL printed on the terminal, copy it into a new browser tab or window.